IBM/ode/README.md

 The files under bootstrap/prebuilt/fedora38 were built by Fedora 38, and the files under bootstrap/prebuilt/inst.images/x86_linux_2.rhel8 were built by Red Hat Enterprise Linux 8.
 It should not be necessary to use this prebuilt ODE as the bootstrap_linux should succeed.

+There is a 'makemake'  Java tool in sandbox 'bbexample' which is useful to make an initial set of ODE makefiles for a project which has previously been built with another build system, but I do not have this building successfully yet.

 A sample project buildable with ODE is available with 'git clone git@github.com:IBM/BlueMatter.git'

 Make a sandbox with a command like